 Spending time in trauma-sensitive yoga classes during rehab treatments can introduce lots of people to the benefits of a gentle form of exercise.
 However, once some people leave rehab they tend to forget about some of the alternative therapies learned during treatment.

 When it comes down to it, regularly practicing yoga can help manage cravings naturally.
 It helps relieve stress.
 It can reduce anxiety and depression and be helpful for managing anger or feelings of frustration.

 At the same time, yoga leaves you feeling good after each class.
 It also helps build muscle tone and strength, so you look good and feel great, which boosts self-esteem and confidence.

-Just because addiction rehab treatments have ended doesn’t mean participation in useful alternative therapies should also stop.
+Just because addiction rehab treatments have ended doesn’t mean participation should also stop.
 Rather, finding proactive ways to keep participating in yoga classes and any other therapies you found beneficial during treatment can help prevent relapse.

 Go ahead and stretch out on the floor in the living room.
 Move through some poses on the grass at the park or on the sand at the beach.

 If you don’t feel comfortable trying to remember all the movements learned in a guided class, think about buying a DVD or streaming online yoga classes, or find classes on YouTube and work along with those.
 There are always options available for practicing in whatever time or space or budget works for each person’s needs.